Prajwal-Vijay/Pursuer_Evader_Games/README.md

 # Pursuer_Evader_Games

-This repository contains all the code from my Project on Pursuer Evader Differential Games
+This repository contains all the code and simulations developed for my project on Pursuer-Evader Differential Games.

 ## What is the basic idea behind these games?
 There is a team of evaders, and a team of pursuers.
 Evaders want to reach a target point or a goal region.